videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-meeting/events.md

 ### onHlsStateChanged()

-- This event will be emitted when the state of Hls the meeting is changed.
+- This event will be emitted when the state of the Hls(http livestreaming) changes in the meeting.

 #### Example